zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS student guide - OSS PaaS and DevOps.md

 *High-level architecture*

-1. Without getting into the details, (the following sections will address the details), diagram your initial vision for handling the top-level requirements for the OSS app and migration, serverless architecture integration, search integration, Azure AD B2C implementation, and DevOps pipeline.
+1. Without getting into the details, (the following sections will address the details), diagram your initial vision for handling the top-level requirements for the OSS app migration, serverless architecture integration, search integration, Azure AD B2C implementation, and DevOps pipeline.
 You will refine this diagram as you proceed.

 *PaaS solution*

 1. What PaaS solution would you propose to Best For You Organics Company for moving their application into Azure?
 Will this solution minimize the number of application code changes required to migrate the application?
-How will container orchestration be handled?
+How with container orchestration be handled?

 2. What options does the customer have for a Docker image registry?
-Which option you would recommend?
+What option you would recommend?

 *Database migration*